-- (a) A copy of this IHA must be in the possession of TerraSond, the vessel operators, lead protected species observers (PSOs), and any other relevant designees operating under the authority of this IHA. - (b) The species and/or stocks authorized for taking are listed in Table 1.
-Authorized take, by Level B harassment only, is limited to the species and numbers listed in Table 1. - (c) The taking by serious injury or death of any of the species listed in Table 1 or any taking of any other species of marine mammal is prohibited and may result in the modification, suspension, or revocation of this IHA.
-Any taking exceeding the authorized amounts listed in Table 1 is prohibited and may result in the modification, suspension, or revocation of this IHA. - (d) TerraSond must instruct the relevant vessel personnel with regard to the authority of protected species monitoring team, and must ensure that relevant vessel personnel and the protected species monitoring team participate in a joint onboard briefing (hereafter PSO briefing), led by the vessel operator and lead PSO, prior to beginning survey activities to ensure that responsibilities, communication procedures, monitoring protocols, safety and operational procedures, and IHA requirements are clearly understood.
-This PSO briefing must be repeated when relevant new personnel join the survey operations before work commences. - (e) The acoustic source must be deactivated when not acquiring data or preparing to acquire data, except as necessary for testing.
-Unnecessary use of the acoustic source must be avoided. - (f) TerraSond must abide by the relevant Project Design Criteria (PDC 4, 5, and 7) of the programmatic consultation completed by NMFS Greater Atlantic Regional Fisheries Office on June 29, 2021 (revised September 2021), pursuant to section 7 of the Endangered Species Act.
+- (a) A copy of this IHA must be in the possession of SouthCoast Wind, the vessel operator, other relevant personnel, the lead marine mammal observer (PSO) (see description below), and any other relevant designees operating under the authority of the IHA. - (b) The species and/or stocks authorized for taking are listed in Table 1.
+Authorized take, by Level B harassment only, is limited to the species and numbers listed in Table 1. - (c) The taking by injury, serious injury or death of any of the species listed in Table 1 or any taking of any other species of marine mammal is prohibited and may result in the modification, suspension, or revocation of this IHA.
+Any taking exceeding the authorized amounts listed in Table 1 is prohibited and may result in the modification, suspension, or revocation of this IHA. - (d) The Holder must instruct relevant vessel personnel with regard to the authority of the protected species monitoring team, and must ensure that relevant vessel personnel and the PSO team participate in a joint onboard briefing, led by the vessel operator and lead PSO, prior to beginning work to ensure that responsibilities, communication procedures, protected species monitoring protocols, safety and operational procedures, and IHA requirements are clearly understood.
+The briefing must be repeated when relevant new personnel joint the survey operations before work involving those personnel commences. - (e) The acoustic source must be deactivated when not acquiring data or preparing to acquire data, except as necessary for testing.
+Unnecessary use of the acoustic source shall be avoided. - (f) The Holder must abide by the relevant Project Design Criteria (PDCs 4, 5 and 7) of the programmatic consultation completed by NMFS' Greater Atlantic Regional Fisheries Office on June 29, 2021 (revised September 2021), pursuant to section 7 of the Endangered Species Act (ESA).